-New Debentures due January 31, 2010
+New Convertible Debentures due April 30, 2012

-On January 30, 2008 Magellan issued \$20.95 million of 8.5% convertible unsecured subordinated debentures due January 31, 2010 (the "New Debentures") with the following terms:
+On April 30, 2009, Magellan issued \$40 million of 10% subordinated convertible debentures due April 30, 2012 (the "New Convertible Debentures") with the following terms:

-Interest: The New Debentures pay interest at a rate of 8.5% per annum on a semi-annual basis on January 31 and July 31 in each year commencing July 31, 2008.
+Interest: The New Convertible Debentures pay interest at a rate of 10% per annum on a semi-annual basis on April 30 and October 31 in each year commencing October 31, 2009.

-Conversion: The New Debentures are convertible, at any time after 6 months from the date of issuance and prior to the maturity date, by holders into Common Shares of the Corporation at a conversion price of \$10.00 per Common Share.
+Conversion: The New Convertible Debentures are convertible, at the option of the holder at any time prior to April 30, 2012, in whole or in multiples of \$1 million, into fully paid and non-assessable Common Shares of the Corporation at the conversion rate of \$1.00 per Common Share.